AhmedElsherbini/Align2XL/README.md

 # Multifasta_analysis_tool

-This tool is used to filter and analysis of multifasta files.
+This tool is used to filter and manipulate of multifasta files.
 Also you can extract genes from the files !

 ## Installation